apnadkarni/blt/man/graph.rst

     Specifies the text of the marker.
 The exact way the text is displayed may be affected by other options such as **-anchor** or **-rotate**.

-  **-bindtags**  *tagList*

-    Specifies the binding tags for the marker.  *TagList* is a list of binding tag names.
-The tags and their order will determine how events for markers are handled.
-Each tag in the list matching the current event sequence will have its Tcl command executed.
-Implicitly the name of the marker is always the first tag in the list.
-The default value is "all".

-  **-coords**  *coordList*

-    Specifies the coordinates of the marker.  *CoordList* is a list of graph coordinates.
-The number of coordinates required is dependent on the type of marker.
-Text, image, and window markers need only two coordinates (an X-Y coordinate).
-Bitmap markers can take either two or four coordinates (if four, they represent the corners of the bitmap).
-Line markers need at least four coordinates, polygons at least six.
-If *coordList* is "", the marker will not be displayed.
-The default is "".

-  **-element**  *elemName*

-    Links the marker with the element *elemName*.
-The marker is drawn only if the element is also currently displayed (see the element's **show** operation).
-If *elemName* is "", the marker is always drawn.
-The default is "".

-  **-hide**  *boolean*

-    Indicates whether the marker is drawn.
-If *boolean* is true, the marker is not drawn.
-The default is "no".

-  **-mapx**  *axisName*

-    Specifies the X-axis to map the marker's X-coordinates onto.  *AxisName* must the name of an axis.
-The default is "x".

-  **-mapy**  *axisName*

-    Specifies the Y-axis to map the marker's Y-coordinates onto.  *AxisName* must the name of an axis.
-The default is "y".

-  **-name**  *string*

-    Changes the name for the marker.
-The name *string* can not already be used by another marker.
-If this option isn't specified, the marker's name is uniquely generated.

   **-under**  *boolean*

     Indicates whether the marker is drawn below/above data elements.
 If